Quasinormalizers in crossed products of von Neumann algebras: Normalizers and quasinormalizers of

-When $B \subseteq \mathcal Z(M)$ then we can let $b_k=1$ in the prior definition.
-Therefore, when $M$ is abelian, Definition \ref{rwm} amounts to the notion of weak mixing for extensions introduced by Furstenberg and Zimmer in the 70's, \cite{Fu77,Zi76}.
-Also, when $B=N=\mathbb C 1$, this recovers the notion of weak mixing for trace-preserving actions of $G$ on $M$.
+We note in passing that this generalizes Popa's notion of relative weak mixing for actions, described in \cite[Definition 2.9]{Po05}.
+Indeed, it is rather easy to check if one could pick $(b_\lambda)_\lambda$ to have only finitely many values then Definition \ref{rwm} is equivalent to Popa's notion.
+For instance, this is the case when $B \subseteq \mathcal Z(M)$ (one can pick $b_\lambda=1$).
+Thus, when $M$ is abelian, Definition \ref{rwm} recovers the notion of weak mixing for extensions introduced by Furstenberg and Zimmer in the 70's, \cite{Fu77,Zi76}.
+Finally, when $B=N=\mathbb C 1$, this recovers the notion of weak mixing for trace-preserving actions of $G$ on $M$.